WENATCHEE CENTRAL LIONS COMMITTEES/PROJECTS

 ROYALTY PAGEANT SELECTION: Plans, manages and stages the Apple Blossom Festival Pageant in February.
 Coordinates with Apple Blossom Festival office.
 Meets August-February.
 Time consuming and meets often especially closer to Pageant.

-SPRING CONVENTION: Plans and host MD-19 District Spring Convention in March 2016.
+SPRING CONVENTION: Plans and host MD-19 District Spring Convention in our area.
 Responsible for scheduling date, securing location, organizing entertainment, food and arranging classes for the event.
 Only a committee when convention is in our area.
 Meets September - March

 WESTSIDE HIGH SCHOOL SCHOLARSHIPS: Work with school to honor two graduates who will further their education at WVC.
 Meets in April – June.